 Join our mailing list!
 Get our latest staff recommendations, award news and digital catalog links right to your inbox.

-RIPE includes an introduction, discussion questions, ideas for enhancing your book club.
+This reading group guide for RIPE includes an introduction, discussion questions, ideas for enhancing your book club.
 The suggested questions are intended to help your reading group find new and interesting angles and topics for your discussion.
 We hope that these ideas will enrich your conversation and increase your enjoyment of the book.
-Introduction

 1. The novel is divided into sections based on the structure of a pomegranate: exocarp, mesocarp, membrane, and seed.
 Why do you think Etter organized the novel in this way?
 How do these terms relate to the sections they represent?

 2. Talk about the “Believers” and how they function within the novel.
 According to Cassie, “Believers” are people who “were born to be” in Silicon Valley and “come from the Ivy League and throw their entire beings into technology” (page 6).
 What do you make of this class of people Cassie describes?